[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Duplicator is a backup and migration plugin that helps you avoid this problem.
 With this tool, you can set up pre-configured WordPress installations.
 This makes the development process fast and easy.

 All you’ll need to do is create a backup of a website you want to copy.
-Using the checkboxes, only include the data you want to use in your pre-configured install.
+Only include the data you want to use in your pre-configured install.

 Then, download this backup.
 You should have two files: an archive and an installer PHP file.